tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 042.md

 - We take a peek up at the roof of the Clocktower
 - We talk about going to the bridge to the south, then go up towards the [[Klineburg Estate]].
 - We make our way towards the bridge.
+- Keth fires off a arrow with an eerie token attached to it.
+	- Horrible corpse wrapped in some cloth
+	- A few skeletons shambling about
+	- Undead looking beholder
+	- Bridge did not seem to be broken significantly
+	-